Technology

 SSE

-SSE (previously known as Scottish and Southern Energy) is the UK’s second-largest energy supplier, and is a supply partner for M&S Energy and Ebico.
+SSE (previously known as Scottish and Southern Energy) is the UK’s second-largest energy supplier, and is a supply partner for M&S Energy.

 SSE is a UK company, based in Scotland, which began in 1947 as the Southern Electricity Board before becoming known as Southern Electric.

 In 1998, it merged with Scottish Hydro and incorporated Swalec in 2000.
-In 2004, Atlantic joined the group and, finally, in 2008, Airtricity became part of SSE, forming Northern Irish company SSE Airtricity.
+In 2004, Atlantic joined the group and, finally, in 2008, Airtricity became part of SSE, forming Northern Irish company .

 The company is the UK’s largest energy generator from renewable sources.
 It also offers home phone and broadband contracts.